 ConfigMgr VPN Boundary Setup Process Explained | SCCM

 ConfigMgr VPN boundary is the new functionality introduced in the ConfigMgr 2006 version.
-The new boundary type got introduced with Configuration Manager 2006 is VPN.
+The new boundary type introduced with Configuration Manager 2006 is VPN.
 This helps the SCCM admin to support remote working scenarios more efficiently.

 We have already learned how to create Boundaries and boundary Groups in ConfigMgr.
 What will happen when someone accidentally deletes all your SCCM CB boundaries and boundary groups?
 We have already learned to recover the boundaries as well.